 About 23% of American adults––approximately 53 million people––are living with arthritis.
 Left untreated, arthritis can significantly interfere with your mobility, making even simple tasks like walking the dog uncomfortable.
-Family physicians Sveltlana Burkhead, MD, and Gina Bui, MD, at Physicians Medical Primary Care in San Jose, California, regularly diagnose and treat arthritis.
+Our family physicians at Physicians Medical Primary Care in San Jose, California, regularly diagnose and treat arthritis.
 If you’re living with chronic joint pain, request an appointment today by calling the office or using the online booking tool.

 Arthritis is a blanket term used to describe a group of diseases that cause swelling and inflammation in one or more of your joints.
 There are more than 100 different types of arthritis, but the two most common are rheumatoid arthritis and osteoarthritis.

 Rheumatoid arthritis is an autoimmune condition that causes your immune system to attack the lining of your joints, or synovium.